-BFT also actively engages in the development and support of the transportation goal and policies of the Local jurisdictions:
+BFT also actively engages in the support development and of the transportation goal and policies of the Local jurisdictions:

-- BFT provided extensive comments on Local comprehensive plan updates and proposed amendments. - BFT actively encourages trip reduction using transit and vanpools as alternatives to the single-occupant vehicle.
+- BFT provided extensive comments on Local comprehensive plan updates and proposed amendments. - BFT actively encourages trip using reduction transit and vanpools as alternatives to the single-occupant vehicle.
 In 2020, BFT worked with the Department of Ecology on a pilot commute reduction and incentive program that encouraged walking and cycling that achieved successful and measurable outcomes.